Award for Research Impact (Economic and Social)

 Introduced in 2014, this Award recognises excellence by researchers who have achieved, or are currently achieving, outstanding economic and/or societal impact.
 The award celebrates success in collaborative partnerships and knowledge transfer.
 The Award replaces the Innovation and External Collaboration Award.

-2016 Dr Tony Velkov with Prof Jian Li, A/Prof Phil Thompson, Prof Roger Nation and Dr Kade Roberts
+2016 Tony Velkov with Jian Li, Phil Thompson, Roger Nation and Kade Roberts

 Bacterial infections are responsible for millions of deaths each year and antibiotic resistance has evolved into a serious global health concern.
 Sadly, the ‘magic bullet’ antimicrobial therapies we have gratuitously used over the past decades are rapidly losing their calibre.

 Our research has been crucial to generate valuable intellectual property for Monash and significantly progress our NIH funded novel lipopeptide preclinical development program.
 We expected our research will lead to two clinical candidates that can be commercialised.
 This will in turn hasten the introduction of a lipopeptide antibiotic for the treatment of infections caused by Gram-negative ‘superbugs’ as a medicine for human use.

 2015 Chris Porter, Colin Pouton and Peter Scammells